thecodingmachine/kickoff-docker-php/docs/xdebug.md

 <img src="images/xdebug1.png" alt="Add a new Run/Debug configurations" />

-Create a new `PHP Web Application` configuration and  and add a new server configuration:
+Create a new `PHP Web Application` configuration and add a new server configuration:

 <img src="images/xdebug2.png" alt="Add a new server configuration" />